|

 - 1814.
 The

-crime of cutting down an orchard.
-Even the judge petitioned for a
+for the crime of cutting down an orchard.
+Even the judge petitioned

-for treason outside Newgate.
-(See hanged, drawn and quartered) They were in fact only
+decapitation for treason outside Newgate on the 1st of May.
+(See hanged, drawn and quartered)

-November 1822.
-Last hanging for stealing in a shop (shoplifting) William
+hanging for stealing in a shop (shoplifting) William Reading at Newgate on

-- 1823.
-The Judgment of Death Act allowed judges
+Judgment of Death Act of the 27th of November allowed judges the

 other than treason and murder to lesser punishments of imprisonment or